-Laptop for security conscious users
+Laptop for privacy conscious users

 Purism aims to manufacture computers with hardware choices that address major security issues identified in common PC hardware.
 For example, Intel has been including Intel Management Engine (IME) subsystem in every processor since 2008.
 This subsystem has it’s own microprocessor, operating system and network interface, running even when computer’s main processor is turned off.
 All network traffic is routed to this subsystem before passing it forward to main network interface.